debtcollective/student-debt-campaign/src/pages/index.md

     colour: green
     content: >-
-      We do not have student loans, but we are standing in solidarity with all those people who are on strike
+      We do not have student loans, but we are standing in solidarity with all those who are on strike.
+We are teenagers who don’t want to be forced into debt to get a degree.
+We are educators who want our students to learn without fear.
+We are people from all walks of life who believe education should be free.
     feed:
       - picture: /img/joseph-white.jpg
         status: >-